Australia China Scholar Network

 Representative of UNSW

-Bingnong Jiang is a Ph.D. student at the University of New South Wales.
+Bingnong Jiang is acquired his PhD at the University of New South Wales.
 He has previously served as a visiting scholar and research assistant at Southern University of Science and Technology and the University of New South Wales.
 His current research focuses on the toughening of cryogenic hydrogen storage composite materials.

 WeChat Image_20230428222912